-The www.MyFloridaRx.com website went live in June of 2005.
-The website was developed by the Agency for Health Care Administration and the Office of the Attorney General to help consumers shop for the lowest retail prices on prescription drugs in their area.
+The www.MyFloridaRx.com website was created in June of 2005.
+The website was developed by the Office of the Attorney General using data from the Agency for Health Care Administration to help consumers shop for the lowest retail prices on prescription drugs in their area.
 The retail price is the price that an uninsured consumer, with no discount or supplemental plan, would normally pay.
 This is also known as the "Usual and Customary" price.
 The pricing information is updated on a monthly basis.
-In June 2010, the number of drugs displayed on the website increased from 100 to 150 of the most prescribed brand name drugs in Florida, along with their available generic drugs.
-The retail pharmacies appearing on the website are those that dispensed at least one of the Top 150 posted drugs to a consumer receiving Medicaid assistance to purchase that medication.
+The website currently displays 150 of the most prescribed brand name drugs in Florida, along with their available generic drugs.
+The retail pharmacies appearing on the website are those that dispensed at least one of the top 150 posted drugs to a consumer receiving Medicaid assistance to purchase that medication.